PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 		* file, function, line #, actual line of code with error
 		* erroneous key provided
 		* best matching key
-	* will automatically try to continue with best matching key
+	* will automatically try to continue with the best matching key
 	* can assert with key error if desired (true by default)
 * fix for get item
 * Up/down arrow bindings for spinner if enabling events